Factibly/factibly/fc-api/README.md

 3. Go to the root directory for this repository on your machine
 4. Download [Docker Desktop](https://www.docker.com/products/docker-desktop) and start it
 5. Run `docker-compose up` to start the postgres DB instance
-6. Repeat steps 1 and 2 in a new tab/window of your command line interface
+6. Repeat step 3 in a new tab/window of your command line interface
 7. Run `python3 --version` and check that [Python 3.7](https://www.python.org/downloads/) is installed on your machine; if not, install it.
 8. Run `export PIPENV_VENV_IN_PROJECT="enabled"`
 9. Run `pipenv install` to install the [project dependencies](Pipfile)\*